cycle/docs/basic/connect.md

 > You can instantiate DBAL with an empty connection list and configure it in runtime if needed.

 ## Configure Databases
-Spiral/Database module provides support to manage multiple databases in one application, use read/write connections and logically separate multiple databases within one connection using prefixes.
+The Spiral/Database module provides support to manage multiple databases in one application, use read/write connections and logically separate multiple databases within one connection using prefixes.

-To register new database simply add it into `databases` section:
+To register a new database simply add it into `databases` section:

 ```php
 'default' => [